roetske/Relay-control-motorrunning-motorbike/Alternativeusingvibrationsensor/README.md

 Not tested yet on my motorbike or car.
 Tested it on small dc engine running.
 If it works it would be a great alternative to detect motor running and not using the voltage of the alternator.
+1st test in car not directly what i want. depends very much on the place where you put the sensor.
+You need place where vibration is.
 The project is a work in progress.
 I will update working or not.

 # Remarks